 Musicians and mortality.
 Here we consider what can go wrong as one goes from scholarly article to popular science piece to social media meme.
 We explore why a data graphic shared widely on social media gives a misleading impression, explain the issue of right-censoring, and discuss how its effects can be seen in the light of correlation analysis.

 These case studies make extensive use of calculus and/or mathematical statistics.
-They may be of interest to readers without a strong background in those areas, but they will be most accessible to readers who know a bit of calculus and/or statistics.
+They may be of interest to readers without a strong background in those areas, but they will be most accessible to readers who know some calculus and statistics.

 NIH's Rule of 21 - Part 1.
 The NIH wanted to restrict the number of grants that a single investigator could hold, and tried to justify this policy using data visualizations purported to illustrate decreasing marginal returns of investment in a given lab.
 Here we show that their graphs fail to demonstrate this and explain where they went wrong.